ptmt/ptmt.github.com/posts/2026/tell-your-ai.md

 ## Problem

-I have [a service](/garage/weirdstats) for additional stats for activities from Strava.
-It's for personal use.
-Mostly.
-Among other features I want to be able to mute repetitive activities from other users' feed.
-For that I need _rules_
+I have [a garage service](/garage/weirdstats) for calculating additional stats for activities from Strava.
+And also mute repetitive activities from other users' feed.
+For that I need _rules_.

 ## Constructor UI

 A rule can consist of different stats, like distance.
 All of them can be combined.
 I need a special UI.
 First version looked this:
 ![old ui for rules](/media/2026/weirdstats_rules.png)

 But I quickly understood I need even more complicated engine.
-Do not want to implement, do not want to use.
+Do not want to implement it, will not want to use it.

 ## Text-editor with parser, validator and auto-complete

 Why not instead adding a single huge text area, give some example for pseudo-language that can express condition, add validation and autocomplete?

 A code editor.
-Something from the work.
+Something I have experience with.
 This I can deal with.
 Could be _fun_.

 ## Natural Language input

-Ok, now in 2026 writing _formal_ expressions is considered old-fashion and waste of keystrokes.
+In 2026 writing _formal_ expressions is considered old-fashion and waste of keystrokes.
 People probably never will write regexes, Excel formulas and home brew DSL rules again.
 Not at the site like this.

 It's simple.
 Let's add a request that some LLM on the backend will transform into a rule?
 But I don't want to deal with LLM keys, and local ones that I'm able to run on my [tiny server](/garage/tinyserve) are bad.
-And what will be with that LLM in two years?
+And what will happen with that LLM in two years?

 ## Ask Your AI

-Okay, don't want to embed any AI, but can't ignore it.
-Just a copyable json schema and an input - past to UI and ask for writing.
+Okay, don't keen on embedding LLMs, but can't ignore it.
+Instead: just a copyable json schema and an input - past to UI and ask for writing.
 Last model, no complicated copyright.

 ![weirdstats ask ui](/media/2026/weirdstats_ask_ui.png)

-This is where I ended up.
-But it requires copy pasting, and still ocassionaly break.
-Not a big of a problem, and it's future proof in a way that agents can use it too.
+This is what I ended up with.
+Requires copy pasting, and still ocassionaly break.
+Not a problem, and it's future proof in a way that agents can use it too.

 ## Browser or OS-level standard in the future

-Temporary, in the old era, if LLM progress were frozen, we would have eventually something like this:
+If LLM progress were frozen, we would have eventually something like this:

 ```
 <input type="ai" validation="schema.json">